 The paradigm essays are designed to encourage students to think thoughtfully about how the study economics has evolved over time.
 These essays should be more than mere summaries of the ideas presented in each topic; they should be considered reactions to the material, placing it within the context of the time and the previous paradigms of economic thought.
-They should examine how the listed authors (and others, if relevant) together create a paradigm and demonstrate an original interpretation or opinion about the content of their writings.
 Paradigm essays should consider authors within the context of the time period during which they wrote.

-Paradigm essays should be 5-7 pages long and double-spaced with 1-inch margins and 11-point or 12-point font.
+There will be three paradigm essays over the course of the class: one for Pre-Classical thought, one for Classical thought, and one for Post-Classical thought.
+The first essay should be 7-9 pages long.
+The remaining two essays should be 11-13 pages long.
+All essays should be double-spaced with 1-inch margins and 11-point font.
 Pages should be numbered, and last names should appear in the header of each page.
 The first page must include the full name and PID.
 Papers should follow any commonly accepted manual of style (such as MLA or APA) for in-text citations and works cited pages.

-Paradigm essays are due by 11:55pm one week after the conclusion of the topic via Sakai.
-Students may choose to write about any three of the first five topics.
+Paradigm essays are due in class one week after the conclusion of the topic.